 - You see a list of processes.
 You can sort them by clicking on %CPU or % Memory in relevant tabs.

 - Find the process you want to kill and choose it.

 - Click on the octagon with an X sign.

 Fixing a frozen Mac: Why your Mac freezes

 Occasionally the problem isn’t with the Mac app, but with the Mac OS itself.
 If you’re experiencing troubles regularly, it’s time to ask why your Mac keeps freezing.
 There are several possible reasons, so let’s start with the simplest potential solution.

 First, the file you were working with at the time of the freeze may be the issue.
 To help determine if this is true, try opening a different file with that app and work with it for a while.
 If it behaves normally, quit and then go back to the file you were working with at the time of the crash.
 If the errant behavior persists, you may have found your problem.
 Salvage what you can into a new file.

 Make sure that your software and OS X are up-to-date.
 This is easy to do with software purchased from the Mac App Store.
 The same goes for OS X. Launch the Mac App Store on your Mac, and you’ll see the list of pending updates, including any for the OS X itself.
 For third-party software purchased outside of the App Store, visit the manufacturer’s website.

-How to fix a frozen Mac or What to do if Mac OS X freezes
+What to do if Mac OS X freezes

 If you cannot force-quit a program, or if the Mac OS is completely unresponsive, it’s time for the most obvious action — a reboot.